A characterization of positive spanning sets with ties to strongly connected digraphs: Positive spanning sets

-In addition, if $i \in [\![n+1,m]\!]$, then two situations can occur.
+Let $|V|=n$, let with $m\geq n$ and for the sake of simplicity assume that $\hat{A}=\{a_1,\dots,a_{n-1}\}$.
+For all $i,$ note $\mathbf{c}_i$ the column of $\mM$ associated to $a_i$ and for the sake of simplicity assume that it is of index $i$.\ In addition, if $i \in [\![n+1,m]\!]$, then two situations can occur.
 If arc $a_i$ belongs to either $A_1$ or $A_2$, then the directed path in $T$ linking the head and tail of $a_i$ must thus contain an even number of arcs in $\tilde{A}$ (possibly $0$), with half of them used in the forward direction.
 As a result, one must have

 Otherwise $a_i$ belongs to $A \setminus (A_1 \cup A_2)$, that is $a_i \in \tilde{A}$ therefore the tail of $a_i$ is in $V_1$ and its head is in $V_2$.
 As a result, the directed path in $T$ linking the head and tail of $a_i$ must use an odd number of arcs in $\tilde{A} \cap \hat{A}$, with one more arc in the forward direction.
 Thus,